 - Are over 18 years old.

-- Have studied Mandarin with the Business Confucius Institute (sign up for our Evening Courses here) OR be studying Mandarin at the University of Leeds Language Centre or Leeds Beckett University.
+- Have studied Mandarin with the Business Confucius Institute (sign up for our Evening Courses here) OR are studying Mandarin at the University of Leeds Language Centre or Leeds Beckett University.

 Participants are required to attend the briefing meeting (and interview, if required) before the trip.